Nav-Kirat/Project_2/README.md

 The Power BI dashboard visualize the data in various formats to find the trends between type of crimes in different years.
 It also derives the results such as how many suspects are arrested or not.

-`Dashboard.pdf` contains the printed dashboard from the power BI.